 Seattle’s Performers in Seattle offers summer camps that facilitate growth in confidence and self-esteem through music, dance, and acting.
 For ages 3-15.

 Tacoma Musical Playhouse Summer Camp offers a four-week musical theater experience for students entering grades 1-3, 4-6, 6-7, 7-9, or 10-12 (including graduating seniors).
-The camp is an in-depth study of the musical theater production process, combining both rehearsal for a specific production, as well as skill building workshops tp help students grow as performers.
-Each camp culminates with two performances of a fully-staged, Broadway-style musical.
+The camp is an in-depth study of the musical theater production process, combining both rehearsals for a specific production, as well as skill-building workshops to help students grow as performers.
+Each camp culminates with two performances of a fully-staged, Broadway-style musical. ***Website has not been updated since 2018, if you know about this camp- please let us know! ***

 Boys & Girls Clubs in the Puget Sound region.
 No child is ever turned away for economic reasons.
 Tuition assistance is available at all Club branches for fee-based programs.